Ice Age: Continental Drift: Plot

-Manny and Ellie are living happily with their teenage daughter Peaches.
-However, while Ellie supports and accepts her daughter’s desire to explore and meet new people, Manny is exceedingly overprotective, irritating Peaches and driving a wedge between the two.
+Manny and Ellie are living happily with their now teenage daughter Peaches.
+While Ellie tries supporting her daughter, Manny becomes exceedingly overprotective.
 Meanwhile, Sid's family returns, but only to drop off the elderly Granny before promptly abandoning them both.
-Manny then catches Peaches hanging out with a group of teenage mammoths he does not approve of, causing a heated argument between him and Peaches.
-Shortly after, a sudden continental break-up caused by Scrat trying to bury his acorn traps Manny, Sid, Diego, and Granny on moving chunks of ice, giving them no choice but to ride the current and separating them from Ellie, Peaches, and the rest of the animals, who remain on land, causing Peaches to feel guilty over her fight with her father.
-At the same time, a giant land shift encroaches on those remaining on land, forcing them to make their way towards a land bridge in order to get to safety under Ellie's lead.
-Meanwhile, Scrat finds another acorn at the bottom of the ocean, but a broken one that, inside, shows a map to "The Lost City Of Scratlantis" which Scrat sets off for.
+Manny then catches Peaches hanging out with a group of mammoths he does not approve of, causing a fight between him and Peaches.

+Shortly after, a sudden continental break-up (caused by Scrat trying to bury his acorn again) separates Manny from Ellie, Peaches, Crash, and Eddie, simultaneously trapping him on a moving chunk of ice with Sid, Granny, and Diego.
+Manny has no choice but to ride out the current.
+At the same time, a giant land shift encroaches on Ellie, Peaches, and those remaining on land, forcing them to make their way towards a land bridge in order to get to safety.

-After encountering a violent hurricane which pushes them further away from land, Manny's group is captured by a band of pirates sailing on a floating iceberg pirate ship led by a Gigantopithecus, Captain Gutt, who attempts to pressure them into joining his crew.
-When Manny refuses, Gutt tries to execute them; this leads to their escape, which inadvertently causes the ship and food supplies to sink.
-Gutt's first mate, a sabretooth named Shira, is forced to join them after she is rescued after being left for dead by her crew mates.
+After extremely violent weather pushes them further away from land, Manny's group is captured by a band of pirates sailing on a floating iceberg led by a Gigantopithecus, Captain Gutt, who attempts to press them into his crew.
+When they refuse, Gutt tries to execute them; this leads to their escape, which inadvertently causes the ship and food supplies to sink.
+Gutt's first mate, a female sabretooth named Shira, reluctantly joins them when they rescue her after she was left to drown by her mates.

-The herd washes ashore on Switchback Cove, which gives a current back to their home.
+The Herd washes ashore on Switchback Cove, which gives a current back to their home.
 After learning that Gutt has enslaved a group of hyrax and is using them to build a new iceberg ship, Manny coordinates a plan with some more hyrax to free their comrades and steal the ship, and they are able to create a diversion.
-Just before they manage to escape aboard the ship, Diego, having fallen in love with Shira, tries to convince her to leave the pirates and join the herd for a better life, but Shira, starting to reciprocate Diego's feelings, while initially accepting, instead stays behind and slows Gutt down so the herd can escape.
-Gutt forms yet another ship and plots revenge on Manny.
+Just before they manage to escape aboard the ship, Diego tries to convince Shira to leave the pirates and join The Herd so she can live a better life, but Shira, while initially accepting, instead stays behind and slows Gutt down so The Herd can escape.
+Gutt forms yet another ship and plans to seek revenge on Manny.